-4.9.1 We feel these last two policies will address these considerations, also bearing in mind the need to safeguard rural industries and the social needs of our local communities.
+4.10.4 We feel that policies 8, 9 and 10 help to meet the objective to strengthen the AONB and the conservation designations with respect to the nature of new buildings, while bearing in mind the need to safeguard rural industries and the social needs of our communities.
 Views of Scolt Head Island across the marshes are particularly valuable, as are views of the village seen from the bay across the marsh.